-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs In 2024, the City has allocated 46.26% of its CDBG funding towards maintaining affordable, good quality housing, 14.58% towards, increasing affordable housing opportunities, 33.23% toward improving neighborhood quality of life and 5.93% toward expanding economic opportunities.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

+In 2025, the City will allocate 50.31% of its non-administrative CDBG FY 2025 allocation funding towards maintaining affordable, good quality housing, 1.68% towards, increasing affordable housing opportunities, 46.33% toward improving neighborhood quality of life and 1.68% toward expanding economic opportunities.
 These percentages are designed to reflect our findings from community needs assessments consistently identifying housing as the City's most pressing need and our 2021 community priority poll in which community members weighed in on what priority needs they felt needed to be addressed in order for our community to thrive.